Farbfetzen/farbfetzen-parent/README.md

 Increase the version with each update.

+Check for dependency updates: `mvn versions:display-dependency-updates`

-Check for updates: `mvn versions:display-plugin-updates`
+Check for plugin updates: `mvn versions:display-plugin-updates`